 2. Choose an ecommerce platform that is easy to use

-There are quite big differences in how much time you need to spend in order to learn how to properly use the different ecommerce platforms you can use for building your store.
-And obviously you propably don’t have have lot of time when doing ecommerce as a side hustle.
-As such it makes sense to pick an ecommerce platform that is easy to use and makes it possible to build a professional looking online store.
+There are quite big differences in how much time you need to spend to learn how to properly use the different ecommerce platforms that you can use for building your store.
+And obviously, you probably don’t have a lot of time when doing ecommerce as a side hustle.
+As such, it makes sense to pick an ecommerce platform that makes it easy to build a professional-looking online store.

 3. Sell products you care about